QWERTZexe/QWERTZ-Core/README.md

 - Gamemode management
 - Inventory management for alive/dead players
 - Player visibility controls
+- Set and let players use warps
+- Create and give out kits
+- Inventory see (and edit)
+- Custom event blocks
 - A lot of Configuration options
 - Optional Luckperms features
 - Placeholder API support